 If you are traveling to Lima in October or November, you will have the chance to experience the beginning of festival season with the celebration of the Lord of the Miracles.
 During this celebratory period, weekly bullfights take place on Sundays.
 While other countries celebrate Halloween on Oct.
 31, in Peru you will find the day is focused on Creole culture and song.
 Lima is known as the “Gastronomic Capital of the Americas,” so if you have the pleasure of visiting during September, be sure to check the calendar for the dates of, Mistura, the annual gastronomic festival.

 Once you’ve had your fill of the great outdoors, consider exploring Lima’s culture while spending time indoors.
 Museo Oro del Peru showcases Peruvian heritage through historical gold crafts while Musea Amano will take you through the country’s rich history through exhibits of artistic pre-Columbian textiles.
 The splendors of ancient Peru are on display at Museo Larco, including rooms dedicated to gold and jewelry, textiles and ceremonial items.

 When you are ready to try authentic local cuisine, you will be tempted with culinary delights like fresh ceviche, anticuchos (a type of skewered meat that dates back to pre-Columbian times), papa rellena (the Peruvian version of a croquette), lomo saltado (a beef stir-fry dish) and sancochado (a meaty stew that is a wintertime favorite).
 When it comes to single ingredients, quinoa, which has been grown and consumed in the Andes for over 4,000 years, is now most widely recognized due to explosive popularity in the United States over the past several years.

 Have you been to Lima?
 Be sure to leave your tips in the comments section below.

-If you have any questions about this article or in-flight catering in Lima, contact me at email@example.com.
+If you have any questions about this article or in-flight catering in Lima, contact email@example.com.